nnidhogg/lexer/README.md

 #### **1. Core API (`lexer::core::Lexer`)**

 The core lexer performs direct tokenization on containers or iterators.
-It returns a pair containing the recognized token type and the number of characters consumed.
+It returns a pair containing the recognized token kind and the number of characters consumed.

 ```cpp
 using namespace lexer;